 The cost of attending one of our Weekends is £150 per person, including all meals and accommodation, from Friday dinner through to Sunday lunch.

-The weekend will include “Brothers and sisters:Life after loss”.
-Aimed at adult siblings who have lost a son or daughter.
+The weekend will include “Brothers and sisters:Life after loss“, aimed at adult siblings who have lost a brother or sister.
 For more information click here